These Are the Movies on Rotten Tomatoes With 0 Percent Ratings

 Killing Me Softly (2002); 0 percent

-If you mash together 9 1/2 Weeks, Fifty Shades of Grey and just about any Lifetime movie, you get Killing Me Softly.
+If you mash together 9 1/2 Weeks, Fifty Shades of Grey, and just about any Lifetime movie, you get Killing Me Softly.
 Categorized as an erotic thriller, the movie tells the story of a woman (Heather Graham) who ditches her humdrum life for a guy (Joseph Fiennes) who may or may not be a killer.
-Killing Me Softly made Rotten Tomatoes list of the “150 Erotic Movies Ranked Worst to Best”… at No. 150.
+Killing Me Softly made Rotten Tomatoes' list of the “200 Erotic Movies Ranked Worst to Best”… at No. 200.

 Pinocchio (2002); 0 percent

 Roberto Benigni was the toast of Hollywood with his Oscar-winning 1997 movie, Life Is Beautiful.
-His boundless enthusiasm after winning Best Foreign Language Film is still one of the most memorable Oscars moments.
+His boundless enthusiasm after winning Best Foreign Language Film is still one of the most memorable Oscar moments of all time.
 Sadly, Benigni’s Cinderella story came to an abrupt halt five years later with the release of his live-action version of the fairytale Pinocchio.
 The movie earned six Razzie nominations, a first for a foreign film.
 And extra sadly, its only win was Benigni for Worst Actor.

 National Lampoon's Gold Diggers (2003); 0 percent